 The palace is a magnificent blend of traditional Rajasthani and Mughal architecture.
 The royal family still uses the part of the palace residence and the rest portion is converted into a museum.
 The palace consists of several structures like Badal Mahal, Shri Govind Dev Temple, Mubarak Mahal, Chandra Mahal, and City Palace Museum.
 The palace also consists of an art gallery with a superior collection of miniature paintings, carpets, and royal belongings.
 The palace is 3.5km. from Jaipur.
 The best time to make a visit is from October to March and it is opened from 9.30 – 16:30hrs.

 Sawai Pratap Singh built the Palace of Winds in 1799.
 Lal Chand Ustad designed this impressive multi-layered five-story structure.
 It provides some excellent views of the colorful city.
 The Hawa Mahal was designed for the ladies of the royal house to watch the enchanting life on the street without being observed.
 Timings: 9hrs-17hrs.

 Jantar Mantar a stone observatory was built by Sawai Jai Singh between 1728 and 1734.
 It was built to measure the local time, altitude, the declination of stars, planets and to determine eclipses.
 Jantar Mantar is a grand celebration of astronomical science and each instrument here serves a particular function and gives an accurate reading.

-Sawai Pratap Singh built the Mahal in 1799 A.D for royal duck shooting parties.
+Sawai Pratap Singh built the Jal Mahal in 1799 A.D for royal duck shooting parties.
 This red sandstone palace is located 6.5 km from Jaipur on the road to Amber is one of the delightful sites at the center of the Man Sagar Lake.
 The first four floors of the structure are submerged in water, only the top floor remains outside.
 It is also home to a large number of migratory birds arrive at the lake during winters.

 Ram Niwas Garden